Garden City, New York: 20th century

 In the 1920s, the community continued to grow, with houses built in Garden City Estates as well as the eastern section of Garden City.
 Housing construction slowed after the 1929 stock market crash.
 But in the 1930s, hundreds of houses were built to accommodate a population boom, though Garden City used a strict zoning code to preserve Stewart's vision.
 The Village retained a sense of orderly development, true to its rigorously planned roots.

-Starting in the 1930s many branches of well-known New York City stores, including Best & Co., Saks Fifth Avenue, Bloomingdale's, and Lord & Taylor, opened along Franklin Avenue.
-All of these have subsequently closed due to relocation to nearby Roosevelt Field Mall or closure.
-The large buildings have been rebuilt as office spaces.
+Starting in the 1930s, many branches of well-known New York City stores – including Best & Co., Saks Fifth Avenue, Bloomingdale's, and Lord & Taylor – opened stores along Franklin Avenue within Garden City.
+All of these have subsequently closed due to relocation to nearby Roosevelt Field Mall or closure, and their large buildings were subsequently converted into office and medical spaces.

 After World War II, following a trend of urban residents moving to the suburbs, Garden City continued to grow.
-Post-war construction filled out the present borders of Garden City with many split-level and ranch-style homes, with construction occurring in the town's far eastern, northern and western sections.
-The Waldorf School of Garden City was founded in 1947 (one of the first Waldorf schools in the United States), originally as a part of Adelphi University.
-The village's new public high school was also constructed in 1956, supplementing the original Cherry Valley school, which had opened in 1925.
+Postwar construction filled out Garden City's borders with many split-level and ranch-style homes, with construction occurring in the town's far eastern, northern and western sections.
+The Waldorf School of Garden City was founded in 1947 (one of the first Waldorf schools in the United States), originally as part of Adelphi University.
+The village's new public high school was constructed in 1956, supplementing the original Cherry Valley school, which opened in 1925.

 The flat expanse of the land adjacent to Garden City allowed its use for military activities.
 For the Civil War, Camp Winfield Scott existed, for the Spanish-American War of 1898, Camp Black was established, and for World War I in 1917, Camp Albert Mills occupied land in the southeast part of the village.
-Although Camp Mills was decommissioned after the war, the airbase Mitchel Field, which was established at the same time just east of the Village, existed until 1962.
+Camp Mills was decommissioned after the war, but the airbase Mitchel Field, established at the same time just east of the Village, existed until 1962.

 In the 1960s, The World discotheque in Garden City featured multi-media supplied by USCO.

-In the 1970s, the old Garden City Hotel declared bankruptcy and subsequently closed, and was ultimately demolished in 1973.
-A new Garden City Hotel was constructed on the site of the old Garden City Hotel.
-In 1978, fifty of the original structures collectively known as the A. T. Stewart Era Buildings were designated a national historic district and listed on the National Register of Historic Places.
+In the 1970s, the old Garden City Hotel declared bankruptcy and closed.
+It was demolished in 1973.
+A new Garden City Hotel was constructed on the site.
+In 1978, fifty of the original structures known as the A. T. Stewart Era Buildings were designated a national historic district and listed on the National Register of Historic Places.

-In 1989, St. Paul's School also closed and in 1993 was purchased by the Village of Garden City, eventually designating St. Paul's and its property as "park land.
+In 1989, St. Paul's School closed.
+In 1993, it was purchased by the Village of Garden City, eventually designating St. Paul's and its property as "park land.
 St. Mary's School, the sister school of St. Paul's, was demolished in 2002.
 Since then, six large single-family houses have been built on the property.

-The Garden City Public Library, first established in 1952 as a volunteer service, now serves its residents from its building erected in 1973.
+The village-operated Garden City Public Library, first established in 1952 as a volunteer service, now serves its residents from a building erected in 1973.